Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 53 trips per day across all routes, equating to around 19 weekly trips per stop.
+The average service frequency across all routes is 53 trips per day, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport